hmemcpy/hmemcpy.com/source/_posts/2010-06-27-visual-studio-2010-bug-when-opening-any-file-caused-by-docked-addin-tool-window.md

 title: 'Visual Studio 2010 bug: NullReferenceException when opening any file, caused by a docked add-in tool window'
 date: 2010-06-27T07:04:44+00:00
 ---
 Here's an issue I've been struggling with: it seems that by accessing a certain property of a _docked_ tool window of an add-in, an exception is thrown somewhere inside Visual Studio 2010.
-It's caught internally, and the exception message, *Object reference is not set to an instance of an object*, is shown whenever I was trying to open any file (code or otherwise).
+It's caught internally, and the exception message, *Object reference is not set to an instance of an object*, is shown whenever I was trying to open any file (code or otherwise).

 <!-- more -->